jaeneungsim/cdk-multi-lambda-pattern/README.md

 ![Framework](https://img.shields.io/badge/AWS_CDK-FF9900?style=for-the-badge&logo=aws-cdk&logoColor=white)
 ![License](https://img.shields.io/badge/License-MIT-blue.svg?style=for-the-badge)

-This project is a professional reference implementation for building multiple AWS Lambda functions and their corresponding API Gateway endpoints from a single, centralized configuration file.
-It demonstrates a powerful, scalable, and maintainable pattern for managing serverless applications on AWS using the AWS Cloud Development Kit (CDK).
+This project demonstrates how to easily implement a configuration-driven pattern for building multiple AWS Lambda functions and their corresponding API Gateway endpoints from a single, centralized configuration file.
+It showcases a powerful, scalable, and maintainable approach for managing serverless applications on AWS using the AWS Cloud Development Kit (CDK).

-This repository serves as a professional **reference implementation** for building multiple AWS Lambda functions and their corresponding API Gateway endpoints from a single, centralized configuration file.
-It demonstrates a powerful, scalable, and maintainable pattern actively used in modern cloud environments for managing serverless applications on AWS.

-This project is designed to help teams bootstrap their own configuration-driven serverless applications, providing a production-ready foundation based on industry best practices.
+**⚠️ Important:** This is a demonstration project intended for learning and development purposes.
+For production environments, ensure proper security configurations including AWS WAF, appropriate IAM policies, VPC settings, and other security best practices are implemented.
+This codebase should not be deployed directly to production without thorough security review and hardening.

 ## Key Features